MikeLvl76/discord-bot/README.md

 There are few possible interactions with the bot like slash commands or sending special messages.

-Here is a table a slash commands available :
+Here is a table of slash commands available :
 |**Name**|**Description**|
 |--|--|
 |ping|makes the bot answer to it|